DiegoFraR/swe3313Project/Project Plan/Team Resumes /Matthew's Resume.md

 ## Mission Statement
 Determined Computer Science Student at Kennesaw State University with 1 1/2 years experience in programming.
 Experience and fluency in the use of Java and C#, AutoCad, AutoCad Inventor, and project organization.
-Seeking hands-on intern experience to further expand and develop skill.
+Seeking hands-on internship experience to further expand and develop skill.

 ## Education